Filipi565/pybash/README.md

 Fixed "--command" argument not working

-Fixed "import_ext" function now working
+Fixed "import_ext" function not working

+Fixed ".\YourProgram.exe" implementation not working

 * Upload the License File that i accidentally deleted